-- (1) If toilets are provided at a station, then a minimum of one unisex cubicle shall be wheelchair accessible. - (2) If baby nappy changing facilities are provided at a station, then a minimum of one baby nappy changing facility shall be wheelchair accessible to both men and women.
+- (1) If toilets are provided at a station, then a minimum of one unisex cubicle shall be wheelchair accessible. - (2) If toilets are provided at a station, baby nappy changing facilities are provided at a station, then a minimum of one baby nappy changing facility shall be provided which are accessible to wheelchair users both men and women.